calvinalkan/better-wordpress-hooks/README.md

 ````

 The `$this->bootstrapAcmeEvents();` can be anything you want, but if you want your listeners to execute you need to properly [bootstrap your `AcmeEvents`instance](#bootstrapping).
-Its recommended that you create a custom factory class and **dont bootstrap your instance in your main plugin file.** so you maintain greater testing flexibility.
+It's recommended that you create a custom factory class and **don't bootstrap your instance in your main plugin file.**, so you maintain greater testing flexibility.

 ## How it works